 THC distillate is a highly refined, concentrated, and purified form of cannabis’ most beloved cannabinoid, THC.
 It ranges from being completely clear to a golden amber color and is very thick in form.

 The high from cannabis distillate can be extreme due to its purity and potency.
 However, when used responsibly, distillate is perfectly safe.
-Like other forms of cannabis concentrate, the high from distillate has a quick onset, and the effects typically last 1-3 hours.
+Like other forms of cannabis concentrate, the high from distillate has a quick onset within seconds to minutes, and the effects typically last 1-3 hours.
 It highly depends on your experience with cannabis and how you consume THC distillate, as there are various ways to do so.

 THC distillate is made using a unique process and specialized refinement equipment.
 The first step in creating distillate is extracting crude oil from dried cannabis plant matter through an extraction system, typically with the aid of a solvent like carbon dioxide, butane, or ethanol.

 THC distillate is one of the purest and most potent forms of cannabis oil available today.
-Unlike other cannabis oils, distillate is pure cannabis extract and does not contain any additives, such as carrier oils, that are typically used in other cannabis oils and tinctures on the market today.
+Unlike other cannabis oils, distillate is pure THC extract and does not contain any additives, such as carrier oils, that are typically used in other cannabis oils and tinctures on the market today.
+However, if not extracted professionally there could be residual solvents.

 Additionally, because distillate has gone through the decarboxylation process, it is activated.
 This means that, unlike some cannabis concentrates, it can be added directly to foods or collected in capsules since it will produce effects upon consumption.